EVENT OVERVIEW + FREQUENTLY ASKED QUESTIONS

 Q: Do players keep their uniforms?

 A: Yes.
 Players receive a game hat, personalized game jersey, shirt for Challenger game, shorts and additional miscellaneous Big 26 gear.
 Players keep all attire *except* for game pants and belts.
+We work with Marucci for most of our gear.

 Q: Where do players stay?